riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ...
 {% endhighlight %}

+The only change we've made is to the `template.subscribe...` line.
 After hard-coding the surname as the sort field and ascending as the sort order, everything should be back working and we'll see our list of customers is now sorted by surname.

 <img src="../images/posts/paging-and-sorting-part-2/sort-by-surname.png" class="img-responsive" />